- How to keep your child safe online

 - The Children’s Rights Alliance: published A Guide to Children's European Rights to Online Privacy and Safety

-- CyberSafeIreland: Works to educate children, parents and teachers in online safety and has a dedicated advice page for parents
+- CyberSafeIreland: Works to educate children, parents and teachers in online safety

 - Webwise.ie: Gives you access to expert advice, information on the latest apps and social networks, and a how-to guide on setting up parental controls – on its parents’ hub

 - Hotline.ie: Provides safety advice for parents and children using the internet

 - National Parents Council Primary (NPC Primary): Has a helpline for parents on internet safety issues and also provides online and face-to-face training courses

 - Safer Internet Day (SID): Is an EU-wide initiative to promote safer internet use for all, and is promoted in Ireland by PDST Technology in Education and Webwise

 - Spunout.ie: Provides information on online privacy, safety and security – enter ‘online safety’ in its search box

 How to protect yourself online